W. Hugenholtz

 Willem "Wim" Hugenholtz (11 May 1902 – 8 April 1969) was a Dutch lawyer and animal welfare activist.
-He played a key role in advancing animal protection laws in the Netherlands and internationally.
-He was the founder and served as president of the World Federation for the Protection of Animals, founded in 1950.
+He founded and served as president of the World Federation for the Protection of Animals, established in 1950.
+He also worked on proposals for animal protection legislation in the Netherlands and internationally.

 Biography

 Early life

 Willem Hugenholtz was born in Axel, Netherlands, on 11 May 1902.
 His father, Johannes Hugenholtz (1859–1922), was a minister, and his mother was Hermina Geesink.
 He was the youngest brother of Gerhard W. K. Hugenholtz (1889–1969).
-From the age of 14, he wrote articles on animal protection for various magazines, including the Haagse Post.
+From the age of 14, he wrote articles on animal protection for magazines including the Haagse Post.

 Legal career

 In 1928, Hugenholtz established himself as a lawyer and attorney in Leiden.